Scaling early English literacy to bridge the opportunity divide

 In the United States

-In 2015, illiteracy cost the global economy $1.2 trillion, perpetuating poverty in many parts of the world
+Illiteracy costs the global economy more than $1 trillion, perpetuating poverty in many parts of the world.

 Bridging the Divide